marein/php-gaming-website/README.md

 ## Overview

 This is my playground project to explore new ideas and concepts.
-It's a gambling website where people can play against each other.
+It's a gaming website where people can play against each other.
 Currently, the only game is [Connect Four](#connect-four) but I plan other games to show more concepts.

 Before you start looking at the code, I recommend reading this documentation to understand what concepts I use